| By

 allowed.
 Each container must be three ounces or

-- All liquids, gels and aerosols must be placed in a
+smaller.
+All liquids, gels and aerosols must be placed in a

 single, quart-size, zip-top, clear plastic bag.
 Gallon